maninder1516/orovue6/README.md

-OroCRM Sample Application
+OroCRM Vue Application
 =========================

 What Is Included?
 --------------------

-This sample application includes OroCRM Community Edition without eCommerce/marketplace modules.
+This application includes OroCRM integration  with Vue.js.
+It provides a simple example of how to integrate OroCRM with Vue.js.

 Other application distributions:
   * crm-enterprise-application - OroCRM Enterprise Edition, without eCommerce/marketplace modules